 These cysts vary in size, from barely visible to the size of a grape.
 They usually take weeks to develop.
 They're not usually painful, but can become red and painful if infected.

 The cysts can come and go by themselves, although they may take a few months to get better.
 You can help them heal by holding a clean flannel warmed in hot water to the closed eye for five minutes, and repeating this three to four times a day for up to four weeks.

 Speak to your GP if you have a cyst that doesn't clear up after a month.
 They can refer you to have it drained through a small incision (cut).
 This is a simple procedure carried out under local anaesthetic (your eye area will be numbed).
 It takes just a few minutes and rarely leaves a scar.

 Also see your GP if the cyst becomes infected because you may need to take antibiotics to prevent a deep lid infection (cellulitis).

-Lumps on the eyelid
+Lumps on or around the eyelids

 Lower eyelid that rolls outwards (ectropion)